A typical South Tyrolean

 The St. Magdalener Event

-Autumn is the season of mellow pleasures, and every year producers of the classic St. Magdalener invite wine lovers to “The St. Magdalener Classic”.
-The St. Magdalener Weekend offers a mix of information and aromas.
+Summer is the season of mellow pleasures, and every year producers of the classic St. Magdalener invite wine lovers to “The St. Magdalener Classic”.
+The St. Magdalener Event offers a mix of information and aromas.

 St. Magdalener in brief